 The bidding is a change from normal; usually the oponents are sleeping like Rip Van Winkle.
-Here, West overcalls our 1NT opener with $2 \bullet$.
+Here, West overcalls our 1NT opener with 2♠.
 This gives partner a problem but he takes a pot at 3NT.
 Luckily for him we can stop the run of the Spades.

-West leads the $\mathbf{A} \mathbf{K}$ (the top card from a run) and now the fun begins.
+West leads the ♠K (the top card from a run) and now the fun begins.

-Our Count and Plan shows we have nine tricks right off the top and we're going to cut and run.
+Our Count and Plan shows we have nine tricks right off the top and we're going to "hit and run".
 If we let West on lead he'd make mincemeat of us with those powerful Spades.
 We must play both Clubs and Hearts with due care and attention, playing the high cards from the short suit first.
-In the case of Clubs that means cashing the A K first; in the case of Hearts that means playing the VQ first.
+In the case of Clubs that means cashing the A K first; in the case of Hearts that means playing the VK first.

-In detail... we win the A, cash the A K and continue with the Q J 10.
-Now, with only three more tricks to garner, we play off the Q followed by the A K. West can have the rest, East (who has been looking miserable ever since he sorted his collection of tram tickets) can have the blues.
+In detail... we win the ΔA , cash the A K and continue with the A V J 10.
+Now, just needing to garner three more tricks, we play off the V K followed by the V A V.

+West can have the rest, East (who has been looking miserable ever since he sorted his collection of tram tickets) can have the blues.